jomartin-999/spring-boot-for-vmware-gemfire/docs/session.md

-Spring Session for VMware GemFire expects there to be a cache Region in the cluster that can store and manage (HTTP) session state when your Spring Boot application is a `ClientCache` application in the client/server topology.
+[spring-session-gemfire-name] expects there to be a cache Region in the cluster that can store and manage (HTTP) session state when your Spring Boot application is a `ClientCache` application in the client/server topology.